Battle of Courtrai (1794): Aftermath

 On 12 May, there was a clash at Ingelmunster as the French pursued Clerfayt's retreating column.
 On the French side, Vandamme employed 8,000 infantry, 1,000 cavalry, and 15 12-pounder cannons.
-He was opposed by the following Hesse-Darmstadt troops led by General von Düring: Light Infantry Battalion, Leib-Grenadiers (2nd Battalion), Landgraf Infantry Regiment (1st Battalion), 4 squadrons of Chevau-légers, and 8 guns.
-The Austrian 2nd Battalion of Infantry Regiment Callenberg Nr.
-54 and 2 guns were also engaged.
+He was opposed by the following Hesse-Darmstadt troops led by General Georg Emil von Düring: 2 companies of Jägers, the Light Infantry Battalion, Leib-Grenadiers (2nd Battalion), the Landgraf Infantry Regiment (1st Battalion), 4 squadrons of Chevau-légers, and 8 guns.
+The Austrians were led by Johann Rudolf von Sporck and included the Callenberg Infantry Regiment Nr.
+54 (2nd Battalion), 2 battalions of the Sztáray Infantry Regiment Nr.
+33, and 2 guns.
 The Hesse-Darmstadt troops lost 47 killed, 181 wounded, and 3 captured, plus 2 cannons.
-Austrian and French losses are not given.
+Austrian and French losses were not given.
 Clerfayt was joined at Ingelmunster by Whyte's British brigade which helped discourage pursuit.

 Historian Ramsay Weston Phipps wondered why the Allies split their forces before the battle and sent Clerfayt north to Courtrai while York remained near Tournai.
 He wrote that they might have "been kept together to strike one heavy blow in the rear of the two French divisions at Courtrai and Menin".
 Fortescue called Clerfayt's 10 May attack on Courtrai "feeble".
 He criticized the British army's lack of horse artillery, which might have broken the French squares at Willems sooner and caused heavier losses.
 Fortescue wrote that the Austrian strategists failed to see that throwing their entire strength on one of the French wings might have crushed their enemies.

 Following the battle of Courtrai, Coburg, whose main forces were still around Landrecies, was torn between concentrating on his right wing with York and Clerfayt against Pichegru, or on his left wing with Prince Kaunitz against the French forces on the Sambre river under Generals Desjardins and Charbonnier.
 Kaunitz's victory at the battle of Grandreng reassured Coburg, and he opted to move to Tournai, where his main army would launch another attack within a week, at the battle of Tourcoing.